BrockWW/Nuclear-FossilFuel_Energy/README.md

 [Roadmap](Roadmap.md) includes a step by step walkthrough of this project created to guide it towards completion.

+[Combined_Energy_Data](Combined_Energy_Data.xlsx) containts all of the original data, any unit conversions, and additional analysis done to the data for full transparency.
+All data sources are open sources available at the references below.

 Collection of findings are provided in [Nuclear_Fossil-Fuel_Report](Nuclear_Fossil-Fuel_Report.pdf)

 ### **References:**